Skip to main content

 The primary federal law governing health information, the Health Insurance Portability and Accountability Act (HIPAA), offers limited protection in this context.
 HIPAA’s privacy and security rules apply to “covered entities,” such as healthcare providers, health plans, and healthcare clearinghouses.

-Many programs, particularly those managed by third-party vendors without the involvement of the company’s group health plan, exist outside of HIPAA’s jurisdiction.
+Many corporate wellness programs, particularly those managed by third-party vendors without the involvement of the company’s group health plan, exist outside of HIPAA’s jurisdiction.
 This creates a significant regulatory gap.
 The sensitive hormonal and metabolic data collected by your wearable for a wellness program may not have the same legal protections as your official medical records.

 These laws grant consumers specific rights, including the right to know what data is being collected about them, the right to delete that data, and the right to opt out of its sale.
 These state-level protections are becoming the de facto standard for protecting the kind of health-adjacent data generated by wellness programs.